Stanley Aborah (footballer, born 1987)

 Stanley Opoku Aborah (born 23 June 1987) is a former professional footballer who played as an attacking midfielder.
 He holds both a Ghanaian passport and a Belgian passport.

 Club career

 Early career

 Aborah was born in Kumasi, Ghana, and has had Belgian nationality since he was 10 years old.
 He had spells at R.S.C.
 Anderlecht, Cappellen, AA Gent and Germinal Beerschot before joining the Ajax youth team in 2001.
-His father, Stanley Aborah, Snr, a former Ghana international, operated as a defensive midfielder and played at clubs including Germinal Ekeren (now Germinal Beerschot).
+His father, Stanley Aborah, Snr, a former Ghana international who played in the 1992 African Cup of Nations final, operated as a defensive midfielder and played at clubs including Germinal Ekeren (now Germinal Beerschot).

 Ajax

 As a former Jong Ajax captain, he stepped into the senior Ajax squad in 2004–05 and made his debut on 16 October 2004, against SC Heerenveen.
-Aborah came on as a substitute in the teams UEFA Champions League victory against Maccabi Tel Aviv coming on for Rafael van der Vaart three days later.
+Aborah came on as a substitute in the team's UEFA Champions League victory against Maccabi Tel Aviv, replacing Rafael van der Vaart in the 71st minute.